The Book In Three Or More Sentences:

 Make sure to craft one that’s worth living.

-Unity: The only way we can endure what the future holds is by collaboration.
+- Unity: The only way we can endure what the future will bring is by collaboration.
 Creating more meaningful communities around things that matter.
 Since the web is flooded with things that don’t have any real value, it’s up to us to make the change for the better.

 Commentary And My Personal Takeaway

 Harari paints a picture of how the world might look in the next 30 to 50 years.
-Giving us a lot of things to consider improving – outdated beliefs; polluting the planet; or tendency to make stupid mistakes.
+Giving us a lot of things to consider improving – outdated beliefs, polluting the planet, and our tendency to make stupid mistakes.

 It’s an interesting read and I do recommend it.
-Though, you might get a bit weary of the political mentions – especially if you’re not interested in politics.
+Though, you might get a bit weary of the political mentions – especially if you’re not interested in politics – like I did.
+Hence the 3 stars.